chippyash/Simple-Accounts/README.md

 *  Ability to save and retrieve a Chart through a simple interface
 *  Organisation concept that can have multiple Chart of Accounts
 *  Fantasy currencies are catered for
+*  Extensible Journal system, allowing recording of account transactions

 The library is released under the [GNU GPL V3 or later license](http://www.gnu.org/copyleft/gpl.html)